ArduPilot/ardupilot_wiki/copter/source/docs/altholdmode.rst

    as the primary means for determining altitude ("Pressure Altitude") and if the air pressure is changing in your flight area due to extreme weather, the copter will follow the air pressure change rather than actual altitude.
-When fitted and enabled, a downward facing rangefiner such as LiDAR or SONAR will automatically provide even more accurate altitude maintenance, up to the rangefinders limit.
+When fitted and enabled, a downward facing rangefinder such as LiDAR or SONAR will automatically provide even more accurate altitude maintenance, up to the limit of the sensor.

 .. _altholdmode_controls: